edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 **_Quickwork Technologies Private Limited_** | Software Developer Intern | <ul><li>Developed a Mobile application software using Java programming language and MongoDB (NoSQL database)</li><li>Designed Messaging Bots</li><li>Integrated the application on iOS using Swift</li><li>Worked on Teamchat.com Client SDK</li></ul>

 **Open Source Project(s) you are working on or would like to:**
-+ Web monitoring processing project of EDGI is close to my domain experience and interests and would love to contribute to the same.
++ Web monitoring processing project of EDGI is close to my domain experience and interests and hence would love to contribute to the same.
 + Apache Spark architecture is another suite of technology that I have worked with and would like to develop in the future.

 **Teamwork:**
 - Having worked in 3 companies (all startups) I am aware of how Agile methodology works and contributed towards the project in the same vein.
 - Spending 24 hours on 1 subject as a part of hackathon has led me to hone my team-management skills apart from fast-paced development. ( Won 2 hackathons - Microsoft and Germinate, Participated in 5)
-- Besides software development, I have attended 2 conferences (Computer Society of India IT 2020 and ICCASP) where I had to present my team project and research idea, respectively.
+- Besides software development, I have attended 2 conferences (Computer Society of India IT 2020 and ICCASP) where I had to present my team project and our research idea, respectively.
-- I am regular participant of Hadoop, Apache Spark, Docker and Kubernetes Meetups in Mumbai and enjoy discussing with other Data Science enthusiasts.
+- I am a regular participant of Hadoop, Apache Spark, Docker and Kubernetes Meetups in Mumbai and enjoy discussing on cutting-edge big-data topics with other Data Science enthusiasts.

 **Interests:**
-- I am interested in Data Science aspect of any project - may it be Data Extraction, Visualization (UI), ML or AI.
+- I am interested in the Data Science aspect of any project - may it be Data Extraction, Visualization (UI), ML or AI.
 - Apart from that, Software Development and Testing / Debugging also interest me.
-- Besides computer and technology, I love playing and watching sports - especially football, cricket and swimming.
+- Besides being a computer and technology enthusiast, I love playing and watching sports - especially football, cricket and swimming.
 I play violin and enjoy singing.

 **Commitment:**

 I would commit to 4 hours of work every day on Weekdays(4*5) and 10 hours on week-ends towards the project.
 Moreover, being a goal-driven individual, I would obviously strive to complete the goals set for the project.
-Hence, I understand that at times I would have to push the no. of hours / day so as to meet the needs and timeline.
+Hence, I understand that at times I would have to push the no. of hours / day so as to meet the needs and the timeline.